Travel to Slovenia

-The national airline, Adria Airways (www.adria-airways.com), operates direct flights from the UK many other European destinations to Ljubljana.
-Other airlines offering direct flights from the UK include easyJet (www.easyjet.com) and Wizz (www.wizzair.com).
+The national airline, Adria Airways (www.adria.si), operates direct flights from many surrounding European destinations to Ljubljana.
+Other airlines offering direct flights from London include easyJet (www.easyjet.com) and Wizz (www.wizzair.com).

-From London - 2 hours; New York - 10 hours 30 minutes (including stopover).
+From London - 2 hours; New York - 10 hours 15 minutes (including stopover); Sydney – 26 hours (including stopover).

 Travelling to Slovenia by Rail

-Adult passes are valid for first-class travel, while youth passes (under 26) are valid for second-class travel.
+Youth discounts (under 27) are available for both first and second-class travel.
 Children under 12 are free when accompanied by an adult using an Adult Pass.
 The passes cannot be sold to EU citizens or residents.
 Available from Eurail (www.eurail.com).